ChrisGaetano/ChrisGaetano.github.io/README.md

 ![Lehigh](http://media.nola.com/lsu_impact/photo/lehigh-logojpg-60b855c91fdfc042.jpg)

 ![Class](https://github.com/ChrisGaetano/ChrisGaetano.github.io/blob/master/Lehigh%20Github.png?raw=true)

 This infographic breaks down the colleges that the first year Lehigh students are enrolled in for the fall semester of 2016.
 This data was received from Lehigh's Office of Institutional Research.
+This infographic was created using the website Canva.